GrinSync/GrinSyncFrontend/README.md

 This can be done here: https://docs.flutter.dev/get-started/install/windows/mobile#configure-android-development

 Once you have Flutter and Android Studio installed, you can run the command 'flutter doctor, or if you are in VSCode, you can go to View -> Command Palette and select Flutter: Run Flutter Doctor.
 This will confirm you have everything set up correctly.
 If you are missing any required packages or steps, follow the steps provided to resolve the issues.
+Here is a guide with a few common errors you might come across:

 Once you have everything installed on your computer, you download this repository locally onto your computer.
 Once it is downloaded, open the project in VSCode, and select View -> Command Palette and select Flutter: Launch Emulator.